Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 2first token weights: [0.682, 0.318]

 3weight sums: [[1.0, 1.0, 1.0], [1.0, 1.0, 1.0]]Switch Transformer used top-1 routing, while Mixtral and DeepSeek-V2 use multiple selected routed experts per token.[1][2][3]
-Selecting more experts changes quality, compute, capacity, and communication trade-offs; it is not automatically a better serving configuration.
+Selecting more experts changes quality, compute, capacity, and communication trade-offs; it isn't automatically a better serving configuration.

 While the standard Top-K router forces each token to choose its top experts, Expert Choice Routing[7] flips the mechanism: each expert selects a fixed bucket of top-scoring tokens from the current batch.

-By fixing the number of tokens each expert processes, expert choice routing avoids the same expert-side load-balancing problem.
-This can simplify the training objective and improve hardware utilization because every expert gets a predictable bucket.
-The risk moves to token coverage: a token can be selected by many experts, one expert, or none unless the design adds coverage rules.
-In practice, token-choice routing with balancing losses remains the simpler mental model for open-weight MoE LLMs, while expert-choice routing is useful to know when reading training-efficiency papers.
+Each expert processes a fixed token budget, so expert-side load is predictable and hardware utilization is easier to schedule.
+The trade-off moves to token coverage: one token may land in many expert buckets, one bucket, or none unless the design adds coverage rules.
+Token-choice routing with balancing losses remains the simpler mental model for open-weight MoE LLMs; expert-choice routing is still worth knowing when you read training-efficiency papers.

 1expert_buckets = {